What Happens To Tattoos Over Time?

 In order to minimize these changes, stick to healthy, achievable lifestyle changes.
 Gaining or losing weight gradually is easier to maintain and it’s healthier for your skin.
 By allowing your skin to catch up to these changes with natural collagen and elastin production, you’ll reduce the risk of stretch marks, sagging skin and changed tattoo designs.

 How to Keep Your Tattoo Fresh

-Aftercare instructions may vary slightly from artist to artist, but they generally follow the same outline.
-Clean the tattoo at least twice-daily with a gentle soap and lukewarm water – pat dry with a clean paper towel – apply a lotion to aid healing.
+Aftercare instructions may vary slightly from artist to artist, though they generally follow the same outline.
+Clean the tattoo at least twice-daily with a gentle soap and lukewarm water, pat dry with a clean paper towel, then apply a lotion to aid healing.

 The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.